PinewoodPip/epip/docs/extender.md

 You can download the build [here](https://drive.google.com/drive/folders/1I2ZXjbDkZW-WCdC_-EBNQvimHVHssL7m?usp=drive_link) and the repository for it is [here](https://github.com/Pinewoodpip/ositools/tree/pip).
 You'll need to put `libprotobuf-lite.dll` in the same directory as well; you can alternatively get it from an existing Extender installation in `\AppData\Local\DOS2ScriptExtender\ScriptExtender`.

+The current version of the fork is v2, from 2/08/2024.

 !!! warning
     **The custom build is experimental - use it only at your own risk.**